 Personally, I’m working on writing my manifestos for a couple of different subjects, specifically.:

 - My intentions going forward in life

 - The direction of the blog

-Yes, I do have my typical SMART goals (personal = to meditate once per day, and still am working on my professional goals for the year), but my manifesto is really more of an over-arching intention.
+Yes, I do have my typical SMART goals, but my manifesto is really more of an over-arching intention.
 What do I want to be putting out there into the universe?

 How to write your manifesto